A Message of Tolerance and Celebration

-A Message of Tolerance and Celebration: The Portrayal of Multiple Pathways of Recovery in the Writings of Alcoholics Anonymous Co-Founder Bill Wilson.
-(2010) The unredacted paper, with references and background reading, is posted at Selected Papers of William L. White.
+A Message of Tolerance and Celebration: The Portrayal of Multiple Pathways of Recovery in the Writings of Alcoholics Anonymous Co-Founder Bill Wilson (2010).
+The unredacted paper, with references and background reading, was originally posted in the William White Papers.
 Posted on AA Agnostica with permission.

 By William White, M.A. and Ernest Kurtz, Ph.D.

 One of the central messages of the New Recovery Advocacy Movement is the declaration that there are many pathways and styles of long-term recovery from severe alcohol and other drug problems… The recovery advocates who have forged this grassroots movement represent a broad spectrum of religious, spiritual, and secular pathways of recovery…

 Given the high representation of people with Twelve Step backgrounds within this movement, how can these recovery advocates’ declaration of the legitimacy of multiple pathways of recovery be reconciled with the charges by Twelve Step critics that AA and other Twelve Step groups practice coercive and cult-like indoctrination and a “one size fits all,” anti-professional, anti-scientific approach to addiction recovery?
 Are these recovery advocates heretics within their Twelve Step societies for their support of the legitimacy of multiple recovery pathways?
 Or have the philosophies of Twelve Step programs toward alternative frameworks of recovery been misrepresented by their critics?
 This brief essay will explore these questions using the writings of AA co-founder Bill Wilson as a guide to how AA views itself and alternative frameworks of addiction recovery.